achimklittich/WindowTrees/README.md

 # WindowTrees README
 ## Intro
 WindowTrees is a Python RAxML wrapper.
-WindowTrees allows the generation and evaluation of a large number of window trees (trees built from only a certain window of the sequence) in short time.
+WindowTrees allows the generation and evaluation of a large number of sliding window trees (trees built from only a certain window of the sequence) in short time.
 As input it uses consensus sequences in fasta format.
 These consensus sequences must have been created by mapping reads of different individuals or species to the same reference.
 All scaffolds or contigs that are included need to have the same name in every input file.

 ## What does WindowTrees do?
-WindowTrees uses the consensus fasta files as input and creates windows of a previously specified size (-w).
+WindowTrees uses the consensus fasta files as input and creates windows of a previously specified size (-w) by "sliding" the window along the sequence.
 It is irrelevant whether short scaffolds or complete genomes are provided as input.

 Afterwards the base content is determined.
 It is possible to specify a N-threshold to exclude windows with high numbers of missing data ("N").
 Furthermore, WindowTrees determines the number of variable positions in the used windows.